 - In most cases, employers will interview and hire people reasonably quickly if they post positions online.

 Public job sites must be part of your job search if you want to find a position and further your legal career.
 Therefore, you should apply for job openings as soon as they arise.

 - Everything You Know About Finding a Legal Job Is Wrong: You've Likely Fallen for the Worst Piece of Attorney Job Search Advice Ever

-- How to Use Public Job Sites to Find a Position
+How to Find Legal Jobs Using Public Job Sites

-The benefit of using smaller sites is that when the jobs are not known to many people, they receive fewer applications.
+The benefit of using smaller sites is that they receive fewer applications when the jobs are unknown to many people.
 It's easier to get hired for job openings that receive fewer responses.

 Under-marketed jobs are one of the best ways for attorneys to get positions.
-If you steer away from the most significant job sites, you are going to be far better off than if you do the majority of your searches on major job sites.
+Therefore, if you steer away from the most significant job sites, you will be far better off than doing most of your searches on major job sites.